 Murfreesboro, Tennessee, home of Middle Tennessee State University and the Stones River Battlefield, can be found just 45 minutes outside of Nashville.
 Whether you are in town visiting family or just need some local ideas for getting out of the house for a few hours, “The ‘Boro” is a great go-to.
 While there are numerous options to choose from depending on your mood, I have a few suggestions for family fun in Murfreesboro to help you get your trip started.

-Family Fun in Murfreesboro
+Family Fun Things To Do Murfreesboro Tennessee

 Located less than minutes off of Memorial Boulevard is the Murfreesboro square.
 I have never visited a city square as consistently busy as the one in Murfreesboro.
 Stop by the Reveille Joe coffee shop for your morning dose of caffeine before browsing through Little Shop of Records and locally owned boutiques.
 If you’re in town during the weekend, stop by Saturday morning to buy fresh veggies from the farmer’s market!
 Another perk: the public library is located right next to the square for book lovers of all ages.